Start a Utah LLC

 7. File BOI Report to FinCEN

-Per the Corporate Transparency Act legislation, LLCs doing business in the US must file a Beneficial Ownership Information (BOI) report to the Financial Crimes Enforcement Network (FinCEN) as of January 1, 2024.
-LLCs formed on or after January 1, 2024 must file their report detailing company, beneficial owners’, and company applicants’ information within 30 days of their start date.
-LLCs formed before 2024 may file their report anytime during 2024 and only report beneficial owner and company information.
+Per the Corporate Transparency Act legislation, LLCs doing business in the US must file a Beneficial Ownership Information (BOI) report to the Financial Crimes Enforcement Network (FinCEN).
+New-formed LLCs must provide details about their company, beneficial owners, and company applicants.
+LLCs formed before 2024 only report beneficial owner and company information.

 All initial BOI reports and any subsequent amended reports are filed at no cost online on the FinCEN website.
 The reports and all details are held secure and the reported information is not publicly available.

 Company Information.
 New businesses reporting company information must list: